karanchahal/A-Small-Little-Game/README.md

 Allows for the following types of Levels
 Random Levels
 SpriteSheet levels

+#FPS Counter
+Calculates fps and updates .A timer has been implemented.

 #Tiles
 16 by 16 tiles of various types
 Rocks
 Floor
 Grass
 Water

 #Weapons and Shooting
 Allows for particle/bullet creation.
 #Collision Detection
 Pixel Perffect Collision

 #Sprites
 Various sprites also the player king sprite
 #Lots of Cool Stuff Coming Up